Best web hosting for small business: top 8 options to choose from

 On top of that, SiteGround also provides plenty of features to simplify the life of business users.
 This includes an easy staging tool and the ability to add collaborators.

 And if you ever need help with your hosting service, SiteGround puts an extensive knowledge base and live chat, email, and ticketing options (all available 24/7) at your disposal.
 Not to mention, there’s a help widget on every page of your control panel and an AI chatbot called Site Tools.
-There’s plenty of options to choose from, so worry not – you’ll get an answer to your problems very efficiently and fast.
+There are plenty of options to choose from, so worry not – you’ll get an answer to your problems very efficiently and fast.

 But, that’s not all.
 SiteGround doesn’t slack when it comes to security for your business site, too.
 The provider offers automated daily backups for all of its plans – they can be easily restored and are distributed among different geographical locations for redundancy.
 Plus, other measures like server monitoring every 0.5s, web application firewall (WAF), and spam protection are included in the packages, too.